Starbucks Iced Chai Tea Latte

 While this Starbucks copycat is made with chai tea bags, you can make your own homemade chai concentrate to use as well.
 It’s made by combining black tea with cinnamon, cardamom, whole black peppercorns, ginger, star anise, and other spices.

-Your imagination is the limit with how you combine different flavors to create it.
+Your imagination is the limit to how you combine different flavors to create it.
 Chai concentrates can be used as a direct infusion into your morning hot tea as well.

 There’s no need to stop at one or worry about pulling out your card for a second either.
 All you need to do is fill a cup with ice and pour some tea out of the container.
 Easy peasy.